amaarora/amaarora.github.io/_posts/2020-08-09-groupnorm.md

 In this blog post today, we will look at [Group Normalization](https://arxiv.org/abs/1803.08494) research paper and also:
 - The drawback of [Batch Normalization](https://arxiv.org/abs/1502.03167)
 - Introduction to `Group Normaliation`
-- Other normalization techniques and how does `Group Normalization` compare to those
+- Other normalization techniques and how does `Group Normalization` compares to those
-    - Mathematically
-    - Visually
 - Benefits of `Group Normalization` over other techniques
 - Discuss **Group Division** and 32 as default number of groups
 - Discuss effect of `Group Normalization` on deeper models (eg. Resnet-101)